 Andrei V. Golovnev

 ethnographer, theorist of the movement in anthropology, documentary filmmaker; member of Russian Academy of Sciences, professor, doctor of sciences, President of the Russian Festival of Anthropological Films.
+Laureate of the Russian Federation National Award 2019 in science and technology for his contribution to the study of the cultural heritage of the peoples of the Arctic

 Education and Expertise